grogco/PCI-Fundamentals/README.md

 A card's chip stores "track-equivalent data", which is like the data stored on the magnetic stripe, but it also has a unique chip CVV/CVC code.

 **Storing track data after authorization is not permitted!
 Even if the data is protected by encryption, masking, scrambling, etc.**
-The only exception is when track data needs to be stored temporarily for troubleshooting purposes.
+The only exception is when track data needs to be stored temporarily by issuers for troubleshooting purposes.
 When doing this, they should follow these steps to limit risk:
 - Collect SAD only when needed to solve a specific problem
 - Collect the minimum amount of data required
 - Store data in a secure location with limited access